 Shrub Aloe, Kidachi Aloe, Krans Aloe, Krantz Aloe, Mountain Bush Aloe, Sword Aloe, Barbados Aloe, Medicinal Aloe, Octopus, Candelabra Aloe, Candelabra Plan, Octopus Plant, Torch Plant, Woody Aloe, Tree Aloe

-Aloe arborescens Mill. is the correct and accepted scientific name of this species Aloe.
+Aloe arborescens Mill. is the accepted scientific name of this species Aloe.
 It was named and described as such by Philip Miller in the 8th edition of Gardener’s Dictionary in 1768.

 The genus, Aloe L., was named and described as such by Carl von Linnaeus in the first volume the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 585 species in the genus (as of 10-11-21 when this page was last updated).
-Aloe is a member of the Asphodelaceae Family with 40 genera.
+As of 11-16-22 when this page was last updated, Plants of the World Online by Kew lists 587 species in the Aloe genus.
+Aloe is a member of the Asphodelaceae Family with 41 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE.